instytutfi/frontend-starter/README.md

 #### `src/layouts`

 Layout is a special type of a component, which describes the overall layout of a page.
 A layout itself usually shouldn't render any particular components.
-It's role is to define a reusable layout into which other components can be rendered (usually as children or props): navbar, sidebar, main content, footer, etc.
+It's role is to define a reusable layout into which other components can be rendered (usually as children, props, or React Router's `<Outlet>` elements): navbar, sidebar, main content, footer, etc.

 #### `src/pages`